Thomas Tuchel Set To Be Unveiled As New England Manager - Reports - UrduPoint

 Southgate led the Three Lions to back-to-back Euros finals, plus a World Cup semi-final and quarter-final in his four major tournaments in charge.

-England, though, are still yet to win a major tournament since the 1966 World Cup.
+England, though, are still yet to win a major men's tournament since the 1966 World Cup.

 Recent Stories